What Are Medicare’s Biggest Challenges Today & Why

 There is not one document that seniors receive from Medicare that explains, in easy-to-understand terminology, the steps that one should take when applying for Medicare.

 Additionally, this is even more complicated for seniors that are continuing to work past age 65 or are covered by a group insurance plan of some type.

 The decision of whether to take Medicare when they are first eligible is a decision that leads to confusion and can have potential long-term consequences.
 Medicare has late enrollment penalties for Part B (medical coverage) and Part D (Rx coverage).

 So, if a senior does not enroll on Medicare’s predetermined time schedule, they can face these financial penalties, which are steep and stay with you in perpetuity.”
 Garrett Ball – Medicare Specialist at Senior.com

-This is the biggest challenge seniors face when going on Medicare.
-I believe all seniors should have at some point; a case manager or insurance agent to help them through the process of Medicare.
-To enroll in Medicare, you go through Social Security’s website, not through Medicare.
+This is the most significant challenge seniors face when going on Medicare.
+I believe all seniors should have, at some point, a case manager or insurance agent to help them through the process.
+To enroll in Medicare, you go through Social Security’s website.

 Overcoming Medicare’s Biggest Challenges Today

-We all understand Medicare can become complicated, so the best advice one can give is to read on it and ask a professional any questions you have.
+The best advice one can give is to read on Medicare and ask a professional your questions.
 It might not happen on the first day, but eventually, you will become familiar with Medicare.